aelious/4143-PLC-Nagel/Assignments/P04/README.md

 ### Stephanie Nagel
 ### Description:

 Implement and compare concurrent downloads versus sequential downloads using Golang.
+In lieu of channels, I've opted for WaitGroups to ensure proper goroutine outputs, they seemed to fit the overall logic better.

 Sequential downloads took 575.5325ms to complete.